Last updated 31st August 2018

-We also take steps to provide adequate protection for any transfers of your personal data in accordance with applicable law such as signing EU Standard Contractual Clauses with the service provider or partner, relying on their Privacy Shield certification, other approved codes of conduct or certification mechanisms or binding and enforceable commitments of the service provider.
+We also take steps to provide adequate protection for any transfers of your personal data in accordance with applicable law such as signing EU or Swiss Standard Contractual Clauses with the service provider or partner, relying on their Privacy Shield certification, other approved codes of conduct or certification mechanisms or binding and enforceable commitments of the service provider.

 We may also transfer information about you to advertising partners (including ad networks, ad-serving companies, and other service providers they may use) so that they may recognize your devices and deliver interest-based content and advertisements to you.
 The information may include your name, postal address, email, device ID, or other identifier in encrypted form.
 The providers may process the information in hashed or de-identified form.
 These providers may collect additional information from you, such as your IP address and information about your browser or operating system and may combine information about you with information from other companies in data sharing cooperatives in which we participate.